Job market still weak despite stronger economic growth

 In a research report released last month, Bank of America Merrill Lynch economist Mohamed Faiz Nagutha said Singapore's labour market has remained weak "for the simple reason that the recovery has not been strong or broad enough".

-This "jobless recovery" is chiefly due to the manufacturing sector, which has shed workers for 11 straight quarters even though pick-up in demand for Singapore's exports has helped boost factory output growth.
-The sector, which makes up a fifth of the economy, saw employment fall 2,500 in the second quarter.
+This "jobless recovery" is chiefly due to the manufacturing sector, which has shed workers for 11 straight quarters, even though strengthening demand for Singapore's exports has helped boost factory output growth.

-Growth in manufacturing has been driven largely by electronics and precision engineering, but the marine and offshore segment remains weak due to low oil prices and has been the main reason behind job losses in the sector, said Mr Terence Ho, the divisional director for manpower planning and policy at MOM, on Friday (Aug 11) at a press conference about the latest quarterly economic numbers.
+Growth in manufacturing has been driven largely by electronics and precision engineering, but the marine and offshore segment remains weak due to low oil prices and has been the main reason behind job losses in the sector, Mr Terence Ho, divisional director for manpower planning and policy at MOM, said yesterday at a press conference about the latest quarterly economic numbers.

 MTI economics division director Yong Yik Wei added that the construction sector - which has been shrinking on the back of weak private sector building - has also contributed to employment declines.

-Mr Faiz noted in his report that "a large part of the blame can be placed on the struggling marine and offshore engineering segment, but employment in the electronics segment has also declined slightly despite the blockbuster ...jump in production."
+MOM's Mr Ho said the employment outlook - in particular for manufacturing - will likely remain "modest" this year in line with uneven growth.

-"Substantial employment gains are unlikely to materialise in the sector given falling investment commitments levels and shift away from production activities," he added, noting that the services sector, while still creating jobs, has been unable to fully absorb the excess labor released from manufacturing as it has seen lacklustre growth since 2015.
+In a report out yesterday, Mr Faiz said the latest data showed "some early signs of the manufacturing-led growth recovery spilling over to the service sector, although this remains constrained to the trade-related segments".

-MOM's Mr Ho said the employment outlook will likely remain "modest" for this year in line with patchy economic growth.
+"Services (growth is) finally showing some improvement, but it will take time for the recovery to firm up.